Drugs A - Z

 - pregnant or trying to get pregnant

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medicine with food.
+Take this medicine with food once daily in the evening.
+Do not cut, crush or chew this medicine.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.